alphagov/govuk-frontend/docs/installation/updating-with-npm.md

-# Updating GOV.UK Frontend using node package manager (npm)
+# Updating GOV.UK Frontend using Node.js package manager (npm)

-You can update with node package manager (npm) if you [originally installed GOV.UK Frontend with npm](https://github.com/alphagov/govuk-frontend/blob/master/docs/installation/installing-with-npm.md#requirements).
+You can update with Node.js package manager (npm) if you [originally installed GOV.UK Frontend with npm](https://github.com/alphagov/govuk-frontend/blob/master/docs/installation/installing-with-npm.md).

 ## Find out which version you're using

-You can find out which version of GOV.UK Frontend your project is using by running:
+To find out which version of GOV.UK Frontend your project is using, you can run:

 ```shell
 npm list govuk-frontend